dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 >
 > for safer sign contents editing, users must:
 >
-> - store text contents in an external files.
+> - store text contents in an external files
-> - paste content from clipboard instead of typing in-game directly.
+> - paste content from clipboard instead of typing in-game directly
-> - disable network connectivity.
+> - disable network connectivity
-> - use devices with sufficient RAM (16 GB recommended).
+> - use devices with sufficient RAM (16 GB recommended)

 ___